UCI-GDIM32-W25/in-class-activities-celotolosa/README.md

 Commit made in class: https://github.com/lindenreid/GDIM32-Final/commit/e100e6fe5fff93e9c6c886e59c0b2cf93d4f5bf6 Created an NPC script and two separate colliders to detect when an NPC would be in range.
 I discussed with Kai how I would go about detectint NPC's for dialogue and interaction.

+## Week 8 In-class activity

+### Activity 1:

+How to find out what Rendering Pipeline I'm using.
+Hit edit > Project Settings > Graphics.
+How to set up post-processing in built-in pipeline.
+First, download the Post Processing package from the Unity registry.
+Open the package manager under Window > Package Manager, then navigate to the Unity Registry section and install the Post Processing package.

+### Activity 2:

+Kai Meng, Nathan Hernandez

+### Activity 3:

+Playtest notes:

+### Activity 4:

+--

+### Activity 5:

+--